 After all signature approvals are received on the Project Task Order, the functional specifications for the project request will be defined and approved by the agency.

-Upon agency approval of the functional specifications, the development of the agencies project request will begin.
+Upon agency approval of the functional specifications, the development of the agency's project request will begin.
 Applications will use the standard application header.

 - Quality Assurance (QA) Testing